eth-ait/aitwebsite/README.md

 ## Notice

 All larger files, including pdfs of papers/slides, should be uploaded to the file server.
+The file server is a samba share:

 ```
-$ ssh AITFILESERVERGOESHERE
-[yourusername@fs1.inf.ethz.ch/www-data/hilliges-ait/html/site-ait-files]$
+smb://fs1.inf.ethz.ch/www-data/hilliges-ait/html/site-ait-files
 ```

-In most cases, you will upload you files to the `projects` directory.
-All files are then publicly available under the https://files.ait.inf.ethz.ch/ url.
+In most cases, you will upload your files to the `projects` directory.
+All files are then publicly available under the https://files.ait.inf.ethz.ch/ URL.
-For example, the paper for LipFlow is stored under `projects/projects/lip-flow` and is available at [https://files.ait.inf.ethz.ch/projects/lip-flow/lipflow_eccv22.pdf](https://files.ait.ethz.ch/projects/lip-flow/lipflow_eccv22.pdf)
+For example, the paper for LipFlow is stored under `projects/lip-flow` and is available at [https://files.ait.inf.ethz.ch/projects/lip-flow/lipflow_eccv22.pdf](https://files.ait.ethz.ch/projects/lip-flow/lipflow_eccv22.pdf)

-## Overview and important information
+## Overview and Important Information

 The site is built on [Jekyll](https://jekyllrb.com/), a static site generator.
 The templating language is [Liquid](https://shopify.github.io/liquid/).

 To serve the webpage locally, run `jekyll serve`.
 You may need to run `bundle install` in case of errors like `Could not find gem`.
+On Windows the command `bundle exec jekyll serve` to serve the site might be required.
+Access the site by pointing your browser to `http://localhost:4000/`.

+For more details on how to set it up on your local machine, follow the [Jekyll docs](https://jekyllrb.com/docs/).
 Installation is not required when editing directly on GitHub.
-To setup on your local machine, follow the [Jekyll docs](https://jekyllrb.com/docs/)

-After a commit, GitHub should re-generate the site (usually in under a minute, but it may take up to 5 minutes).
+After a commit, GitHub automatically re-generates the site (usually in under a minute, but it may take up to 5 minutes).

-The main folder for storage is `/assets`.
+This GitHub repo contains a folder `/assets`.
 It contains stock icons, logos and images.
 Use this area to store *small* media-type assets, like images, small movies, or well-compressed pdfs.
 Do not store *anything* over 20Mb.
+Use the *file server* for all other types of resources, including publication pdfs, slides, teaching materials etc.

-The sub-folders in this area correspond to where they will be used:
+The `/assets` folder contains assets in sub-folders corresponding to where they will be used:

-*  `/people`: stores each lab member's individual profile photos, or you can create a folder with your name and put things here
+*  `/assets/people`: stores each lab member's individual profile photos, or you can create a folder with your name and put things here
-*  `/projects`: stores teasers, images, and other media related to projects
+*  `/assets/projects`: stores teasers, images, and other media related to projects
-*  `/teaching`: stores media (teaser image) related teaching.
+*  `/assets/teaching`: stores media (teaser image) related teaching.

-All other types of resources such as publication pdfs, slides, teaching materials should be uploaded on the *file server*.

 ## Add / Edit a Publication
 As a common example, lets first take a look at how to add or edit a publication.
 Please see the general editing tips if something isn't working.